Nowadays, YouTube is becoming a more interesting video platform for viewers and content creators.

-Things at YouTube are getting very interesting.
-Their plans for a more channel-based homepage experience, geared toward making the site more television-friendly were unveiled earlier this week.
+The platform now plans for a more channel-based homepage experience.
+The plans to make the site more television-friendly were unveiled earlier this week.

 Imagine going on vacation, streaming live to YouTube from your phone, and letting your friends and family watch it from their TVs.

 Now imagine being subscribed to all of your friends’ channels and being able to have a similar experience.

 I say potential though.
 This is isn’t possible with YouTube yet, but it would only make sense to become so in the future – at least with private profiles.